gim-am/rqa-validator/README.md

 - other datasets through dynamic schema generation - see below.

 ## Project structure
+This project is designed to allow for the validation of different excel based datasets through the construction of a dataset schema and specifying a list of validation rules that are required to be run.

-**models**: contains the schemas for the datasets.
-This includes the dynamic schema generator for datasets that are not yet standardised. \
+For standardised datasets, a schema can be specified in **models**.
+Each of the dataset model classes also lists what validation rules (and their required paramaters) are to be run for the dataset.
+This folder also includes a dynamic schema generator for datasets that are not yet standardised in **dynamic_model.py**.

-**loaders**: handles the loading of excel files and some of the matching to the schema.\
+Only excel files are currently supported. **loaders**: handles the loading of excel files and some of the sheet and column matching to the schema.

+The individual validation rules are specified in **validators**.
+These are modular and can be run for any dataset as long as the relevant paramters are set.
+The **helpers** files contain commonly used functions for getting the required sheets and columns from the schema or data.

-**orchestrator**: runs all the steps of the validation process.\
+**orchestrator** runs all the steps of the validation process.
+If integrating this into other projects then using the `run_all` function in the `ValidationPipeline` class would be recommended.

-**validators**: contains logic for all the validation rules.
+**locales** contains translation files for validation messages.
+See [translations](locales/translations.md) for contributing to this.

 ```bash
 ├── dataset_requirements.md